Last updated on November 20, 2025

 MTG Arena Color Challenges

-If you count yourself among them, then we’ve got your back!
-I played through all the Challenges and scoured the interwebs for the answers to all your questions.
-So, sit back, relax, and worry not, as we guide you through MTG Arena’s Color Challenges and hopefully shed some light on what you can expect.
+Back to new players, stick with me, I played through all the Color Challenge and scoured the interwebs for the answers to all your questions.
+So, sit back, relax, and worry not, as we guide you through MTG Arena’s Color Challenge and shed some light on what you can expect.

 Unfortunately, even if you “skip the tutorial,” there's no way to unlock all the decks without going through the New Player Experience.
-So if you want all five mono-colored decks and all ten dual-colored decks, you have to jump through these hoops.
-Skipping the tutorial only unlocks the play modes, not the decks.
+So if you want all five mono-colored decks and all 10 dual-colored decks, you have to jump through these hoops.
+Skipping the tutorial only unlocks Arena's play modes, not the decks.

 New Player Experience: The Color Challenges

-Arena’s NPE starts off with five bot matches against planeswalkers, each representing one of Magic’s five colors: white, blue, black, red, and green.
-You then face off against Nicol Bolas, the big-bad in MTG’s storyline (and mascot of Arena Tutor), using the skills and cards that you’ve unlocked so far.
+Arena’s New Player Experience starts off with five bot matches against planeswalkers, each representing one of Magic’s five colors: white, blue, black, red, and green.
+You then face off against Nicol Bolas, one of the big-bad villains in MTG’s storyline (and mascot of Arena Tutor), and use the skills and cards that you unlock.

-Now, though, things have changed quite a bit.
-You’ll still complete the initial guided tour with Sparky, completing a match with each mono-colored deck before rounding off what you’ve learned with a “boss battle” of sorts.
-That’s where the similarities end, though.
+You complete the initial guided tour with Sparky, go through a match with each mono-colored deck before rounding off what you’ve learned with a “boss battle” of sorts.

-The Mastery tree is no more, and you don’t unlock the five mono-colored decks after the five tutorial matches you face with Sparky’s guidance (even though you still get the completion screen saying that you did).
-The new Color Challenges fill this role, which total 25 games before you’re able to play normally.
+You don’t unlock the five mono-colored decks after the five tutorial matches you face with Sparky’s guidance (even though you still get the completion screen saying that you did).
+The Color Challenges fill this role, which total 25 games before you’re able to play normally.
 Unless you skip them, which you can do, but we’ll get to that in a bit.

-You can access the Color Challenges by clicking the quest button on the main page as Sparky is pointing out here:
+You can access the Color Challenges by selecting the quest button on the main page.

-To start a Color Challenge, select which one you want to do from the list on the right and then click “Start”.
+To start a Color Challenge, select which one you want to do from the list on the right and then start playing.
+Use the white arrow to expand and collapse panes.

 MTG Arena Color Challenge start button and challenge list